zilinissleepin/freqtrade/docs/strategy_analysis_example.md

 ```

 ## Analyze the loaded trades for trade parallelism

-This can be useful to find the best `max_open_trades` parameter, when used with backtesting in conjunction with `--disable-max-market-positions`.
+This can be useful to find the best `max_open_trades` parameter, when used with backtesting in conjunction with a very high max_open_trades value.

 `analyze_trade_parallelism()` returns a timeseries dataframe with an "open_trades" column, specifying the number of open trades for each candle.

 ```python
 from freqtrade.data.btanalysis import analyze_trade_parallelism